 |Entire frame continuous||Discrete continuous frame|

-Before a detailed analysis and design of the frame is performed it is important that realistic preliminary beam section sizes and column section sizes are determined individually.
+Before a detailed analysis and design of the frame is performed it is important that realistic preliminary beam section sizes and column section sizes are determined.
 The figure shows the bending moments acting on the beams and columns for vertical loading (floor/roof loads) only, and for horizontal loading (wind) only.
-Treating the vertical and horizontal loads separately, realistic member sizes (beams and columns) can be determined with appropriate stiffness and strength characteristics.

 Analysis of the frame under vertical pattern loading will also need to be considered in order to include single and double curvature bending in the columns.

-An important aspect in the design of a continuous frame is an appreciation of the lateral displacement behaviour of the column bases.
+An important aspect in the design of a continuous frame is an appreciation of the lateral displacement between the base level and the first floor.
 This is particular important for 'pinned' column bases where a significant amount of lateral displacement can occur between the ground and the first floor of the frame.
-Consideration should therefore be given to moment resisting column bases as well as 'pinned' bases, but noting the corresponding implications regarding loading transferred to the foundations and the corresponding costs issues.
+Consideration should therefore be given to moment resisting column bases, but noting the corresponding implications regarding loading transferred to the foundations and the corresponding increase in costs.

 Assessment of the stability of the frame requires the frame to be assessed for its sensitivity to global and local imperfections and sway.
 Where the frame is sensitive to these effects, it will be necessary to re-analyse the frame to determine the additional forces and bending moments in the members, caused by these second-order effects.

-Once accurate forces and bending moments are known, the beam and column sections can be accurately designed.
-Finally based on these forces and moments acting on the frame, the connections can be designed.
+Once accurate forces and bending moments are known, the beam and column sections can be verified.
+Finally, based on these forces and moments acting on the frame, the connections can be designed.

 Vertical loading on continuous frames